system-zero/system-zero/data/docs/la.md

   - function scope

-  - previous function scope -> ... -> ... global scope
+  - previous function scope -> ... -> ... -> global scope

+  if the symbol can not be found, then the compiler throws an error.

   By default symbols are private to their local scope, unless the symbol has been declared as `public`.
 In that case the symbol belongs to `global` scope and